Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 mkdir -p ./tmp/residue_features/
-python scripts/store_pocket_coordinates_json.py    # For each seed, writes the positions of highly confident pocket amino acids python scripts/find_conserved_residues.py          # For each seed, writes the location of conserved residues
+python scripts/store_pocket_coordinates_json.py    # For each seed, writes the positions of highly confident pocket amino acids python scripts/find_conserved_residues.py          # For each seed, writes the location of conserved residues python scripts/find_seeds_with_low_confidence_conserved_sites.py  # Finds the seeds whose average pLDDT for the conserved sites is lower than the average pLDDT of the domain
 ### python scripts/make_all_residues_json.py           # Creates a dumb json containing all locations of residues of seeds (we don't need it anymore)
 ```